nictuku/dht/README.md

 simple API.

-A multi-node deployment is able to process more than 3000 incoming packets per second in a single core of a very old single-core AMD Athlon(tm) 64 Processor 3700+, when the optional rate-limiting feature is disabled.
+A multi-node deployment is able to process more than 3000 incoming packets per second in a single core of a very old AMD Athlon(tm) 64 Processor 3700+, when the optional rate-limiting feature is disabled.

 For usage details, see the online documentation at: http://go.pkgdoc.org/github.com/nictuku/dht